History of the Tennessee Titans: Tennessee Oilers era (1997–1998)

 In Memphis, attendance was even worse than it had been in the team's final season in Houston.
-The Oilers played before some of the smallest NFL crowds since the 1950s, with none of the first seven games of the season attracting crowds larger than 27,000 (in a 62,000-seat stadium), and with at least two crowds of less than 18,000.
+The Oilers played before some of the smallest NFL crowds since the 1950s, with none of the first seven games of the season attracting crowds larger than 27,000, with two crowds of less than 18,000.
 The few fans there were usually indifferent, and often those that attended were fans of the opposing team.
 Attendance was smaller than what the USFL's Memphis Showboats had drawn and what the XFL's Memphis Maniax would draw to the same stadium.
 It appeared that only large contingents of fans supporting the Oilers' opponents kept average attendance from dropping below what it had been for the CFL's Memphis Mad Dogs.

-Despite this, Adams had every intention of playing in Memphis the next season.
+Despite drawing crowds averaging barely half of Vanderbilt's capacity, Adams had every intention of playing in Memphis the next season.
 That changed after the final game of the 1997 season.
-The Oilers faced the Pittsburgh Steelers in front of 50,677 fans—the only crowd that could not have been reasonably accommodated at Vanderbilt.
-However, Steeler fans made up the great majority of the crowd (at least three-fourths, by one estimate).
-Adams was so embarrassed that he abandoned plans to play the 1998 season in Memphis and ended up playing at Vanderbilt after all.
+The Oilers faced the Pittsburgh Steelers in front of 50,677 fans.
+It was the only crowd that could not have been reasonably accommodated at Vanderbilt, however, Steeler fans made up the great majority of the crowd (at least three-fourths, by one estimate).
+Adams was so embarrassed that he abandoned plans to play the 1998 season in Memphis and secured a special exemption from the NFL to play one season at the undersized Vanderbilt.
 The team rebounded that season, and was in playoff contention until losing their last two games for another 8–8 record.
 The Oilers had gone 6–2 in Nashville while going 2–6 on the road.
-The Titans have maintained both radio and preseason TV affiliates in the Memphis area.
+The Titans have maintained both radio and preseason television affiliates in the Memphis area.